damieh1/damieh1.github.io/_pages/cv.md

 Expertise
 ======
-Throughout my academic career, I have gained knowledge in computational linguistics and computational social science, developing a broad set of skills that include content analysis, cyber monitoring, and both qualitative corpus analysis and quantitative techniques using inferential statistics.
+Throughout my academic career, I have gained knowledge in Computational Linguistics and Computational Social Science, developing a broad set of skills that include content analysis, cyber monitoring, and both qualitative corpus analysis and quantitative techniques using inferential statistics.
 I also have expertise in natural language processing and text mining, along with a range of technical skills, including proficiency in Python, R, Jira, Excel, and LaTeX.